 8.2.6.
 Acceptance of Type 1 CoP test

 The drive trace indices shall be calculated for all the Type 1 tests according to paragraph 7 to Annex B7 and fulfil the criteria specified in paragraph 7.3 of Annex B7.

+For the WLTC driven for vehicle warm up as described in paragraph 7.3.4. of Annex B4, the driving tolerances described in paragraph 2.6.8.3.1. of Annex B6 shall not apply.

 8.3 Checking the conformity for a Type 4 test

 8.3.1.
-Once per year a vehicle shall be randomly taken from the family and subjected to the three tests described in paragraph 7 of Annex 7 of UN Regulation 83 (i.e. the test for leakage, the test for venting and the purge test).
+Once per year a vehicle shall be randomly taken from the CoP family and subjected to the three tests described in paragraph 7 of Annex 7 of UN Regulation 83 (i.e. the test for leakage, the test for venting and the purge test).

 8.3.1.1.
 The production shall be deemed to conform if this vehicle meets the requirements of the tests described in paragraph 7 of Annex 7 of UN Regulation 83.

 8.3.1.2.
-If the vehicle tested does not satisfy the requirements of paragraph 8.3.1.1, a further random sample shall be taken from the same family and subjected to the tests described in Annex VI.
-The tests may be carried out on vehicles which have completed a minimum mileage of 10,000 km and a maximum mileage of 15,000 km with no modifications to the vehicle other than those described in the test procedure.
+If the vehicle tested does not satisfy the requirements of paragraph 8.3.1.1, a further random sample shall be taken from the same family and subjected to the tests described in Annex C3.
+As an option for manufacturer, the tests may be carried out on vehicles which have completed a minimum mileage of [20,000 km] with no modifications to the vehicle other than those described in the test procedure.
+When the test is carried out with the vehicles which have completed a minimum mileage of [20,000 km], the canister aging and measurement of PF shall be omitted.

+Independent of the accumulated mileage of the vehicle, non-fuel background emission sources (e.g. paint, adhesives, plastics, fuel/vapour lines, tyres, and other rubber or polymer components) can be eliminated according to paragraph 6.1. to Annex 1 of this UN GTR.

 8.3.1.3.
-If the vehicle tested does not satisfy the requirements of Annex VI, a further random sample of four vehicles shall be taken from the same family and subjected to the tests described in Annex VI.
-The tests may be carried out on vehicles which have completed a minimum mileage of 10,000 km and a maximum mileage of 15,000 km with no modifications to the vehicle other than those described in the test procedure.
+If the vehicle tested does not satisfy the requirements of Annex C3, a further random sample of four vehicles shall be taken from the same family and subjected to the tests described in Annex C3.

+As an option for manufacturer, the tests may be carried out in accordance with the method described in paragraph 8.3.1.2.

 8.3.1.4.
-The production shall be deemed to conform if at least three vehicles meet the requirements of the tests described in Annex VI.
+The production shall be deemed to conform if at least three vehicles meet the requirements of the tests described in Annex C3.

-8.5 Checking the conformity for OBFCM
+8.4.
+Checking the conformity of the vehicle for On-board Diagnostics (OBD)

+8.4.1.
+When the approval authority determines that the quality of production seems unsatisfactory, a vehicle shall be randomly taken from the family and subjected to the tests described in Appendix 1 to Annex B6.

+8.4.2.
+The production shall be deemed to conform if this vehicle meets the requirements of the tests described in Appendix 1 to Annex B6.

+8.4.3.
+If the vehicle tested does not satisfy the requirements of section 8.4.1, a further random sample of four vehicles shall be taken from the same family and subjected to the tests described in Appendix 1 to Annex B6.
+The tests may be carried out on vehicles which have completed a maximum of 15,000 km with no modifications.

+8.4.4.
+The production shall be deemed to conform if at least three vehicles meet the requirements of the tests described in Appendix 1 to Annex B6.

 Appendix 1